viafanasyev/stack-machine/README.md

 This program is developed as a part of ISP RAS course.

-This program contains a simple stack machine.
+This program contains a register stack machine.
 It can assemble, disassemble and run programs.
 See Run section to find available operations and examples.

+NOTE: This program works only on UNIX-like OS.

 ### Structure